StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_DICTIONARY.md

 Creates a dictionary object based on an original object.
 The dictionary object organizes the key-value mappings from the original object in the form of a hash table and is cached in the memory of all BE nodes.
 It can be viewed as a cached table.

-**Scenarios**

-Dictionary objects can replace original objects, such as dictionary tables or dimension tables, to accelerate queries:

-- **Dictionary object as a replacement for dictionary table**: During data loading, you can use the `[dictionary_get()](xxx)` function to fetch the mapped value based on the key of the dictionary object, which is faster than querying the dictionary table using the `[dict_mapping()](xxx)` function.
-- **Dictionary object as a replacement for dimension table**: During data loading, you can directly query the dictionary object using the `[dictionary_get()](xxx)` function to get dimension values, which is faster than using JOINs to query the dimension table.

 **Advantages**

 - **Richer original objects for dictionary objects**: When using  `dictionary_get()` to query dictionary objects, the original object can be a table of any type, asynchronous materialized view, or logical view.
 However, when using `dict_mapping()` to query dictionary tables, the dictionary tables can only be primary key tables.